Duke in Venice

 ADMISSIONS

-Deadline: March 1 (Fall and Academic Year); October 1 (Spring)
+Deadline: Extended to March 15 (Fall and Academic Year); October 1 (Spring)

 This program has rolling admission.
 Applications will be considered on a first-come, first-served basis until the program fills; after that, qualified students are added to a waitlist and notified of openings.
 Applications must be received by the deadline to be considered.